glimmerjs/glimmer-website/src/guides/templates-and-helpers.md

 ```

 The generated content of the `helper.ts` is simply:

 ```js
 export default function formatDate(params) {
 }
 ```
-Note: `params` is an array based on the parameters passed into the helper.
-For example, in our example if we want our helper to format a Javascript Date
+`params` is an array based on the parameters passed into the helper.
+In our example if we want our helper to format a Javascript Date
 object for display and optionally show the time, we might do something like this:

 ```js
 export default function dateFormat([date, showTime]: [Date, boolean]) {
   const monthNames = [